raghav-konk/github_ghf_notes/Commands List/Undoing-commit.md

 ## Cons:
 1. This creates an additional commit with its own hash.
 2. Keeps the timeline more cluttered and disorganised.

+## About HEAD
+The head is basically the recent commit in the branch.
+More on that later.